Vekseid/FontReaper/README.md

 It does not work.

-While JAWS may be out of your price rance, [NVDA](http://www.nvaccess.org/) is certainly affordable for you, and I highly recommend it.
+While JAWS may be out of your price range, [NVDA](http://www.nvaccess.org/) is certainly affordable for you, and I highly recommend it.

 ### Final usage notes